The Start 60 is a colourful and helpful satnav system, but it has a slow, jerky interface

 GTrek II GPS logger review

-It won't appeal to everyone, but if you want or need information about where you've been, rather than where you're going, this GPS logger does the job well.
+If you want information about where you've been, rather than where you're going, this GPS logger does the job well

 Mio Navman 470 review